A COMBINED SEPIK RIVER EXPEDITION

 AND ATTENDANCE AT THE

 The Mt.
-Hagen show runs for three full days on the 14th, 15th & 16th August 2020.
+Hagen show runs for two full days on the 21st & 22nd August 2021.
 More than 80 different cultural groups perform exposing their stunningly beautiful costumes with traditional songs and dances.
-Coincided with the festival is the Paiya Mini Show, ( a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
-Hagen show on Friday 14th and attendance at this event is included in the itinerary and overall price.
+Coincided with the festival is the Paiya Mini Show, (a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
+Hagen show on the 20th and attendance at this event is included in the itinerary and overall price.

 For those adventure seekers and” Culture-Vultures” wanting to see as much of the river life as possible and are interested in the many varied styles of Sepik carvings and artefacts followed by flying up to the PNG Highlands to attend the infamous, annual , “Mt.
 Hagen Cultural Show” – then this expedition is for you.